AlisaKovyrshina/nmos-testing/clientfacade/README.md

 ### Fully automated tests:
 Will need to have endpoint for 'x-nmos/client-testing' to receive questions and some method of storing the json.
 Then add the answer_response and POST back to url_for_response

+## Notes

+###NMOS Testing Tool Test Selection
+Note that the "auto" test selection, although present, doesn't do anything presently as there is no RAML associated with the client tests.